Bobby Whitlock: Solo career 1971–76

 Whitlock recorded his debut solo album, Bobby Whitlock (1972), at London's Olympic Studios in 1971, with Andy Johns as his co-producer.
 The recording took place before the abortive sessions for the Dominos' second studio album; a press release for the 2013 reissue of Bobby Whitlock gives the recording date as starting in March 1971, while Dominos biographer Jan Reid writes of sessions happening in January that year.
 Whitlock played acoustic or electric rhythm guitar on much of the album, which also included musical contributions from all the Dominos (often recorded separately), the Bramletts, Harrison, Keys, Price and Keltner.
 Among its tracks, "Where There's a Will" was a Whitlock–Bonnie Bramlett collaboration that had featured in Delaney & Bonnie's live shows in 1969–70, and "A Day Without Jesus" was co-written by Whitlock and Don Nix.
 The record peaked at number 140 on the US Billboard 200 chart, the same magazine praising it as "a persuasively powerful first album".

 Whitlock's second solo album, also on ABC-Dunhill Records, was Raw Velvet, released in November 1972.
 It included appearances by Clapton and Gordon, on "Hello L.A., Bye Bye Birmingham", although the majority of the album, including another remake of "Tell the Truth", featured new associates such as guitarist Rick Vito and ex-Van der Graaf Generator bassist Keith Ellis.
 The album was co-produced by Jimmy Miller, whose connection with the Rolling Stones led to Whitlock making an uncredited contribution to the band's Exile on Main St. double album (1972).
 By this point, Layla's title track had become a hit song, following its release as a single to promote the History of Eric Clapton compilation (1972), leading to a critical reappraisal of Derek and the Dominos and belated commercial success.
 A 1970-recorded live album, In Concert, was similarly well-received when issued in January 1973.
 Raw Velvet peaked at number 190 on the Billboard 200, however, and it was Whitlock's last album to place on the chart.
-Whitlock tried in vain to get Clapton to come out and play; realizing it was not going to happen, after two years of waiting, he went back to the United States.

 His next solo album was One of a Kind, co-produced with Bill Halverson and released in 1975 on Capricorn Records.
 Rock Your Sox Off followed in 1976, opening with a new recording of "Why Does Love Got to Be So Sad?"
 Whitlock then withdrew from the music industry; he told Mojo contributor Harry Shapiro in 2001: "I had my own problems to deal with."
 Speaking to The Austin Chronicle in 2006, Whitlock said of his retirement, "It wasn't hard to stop, because there was nothing going on in music", and rued the popularity of disco.